Yandex Cloud

 • Archive timeout All interfaces

-The minimum value is 10000; the maximum value is 86400000; the default value is 30000.
+The minimum value is 10000, the maximum is 86400000, and the default is 30000.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Array nulls All interfaces

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Auto explain log analyze Management console API Terraform

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Auto explain log buffers Management console API Terraform

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Auto explain log min duration Management console API Terraform

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Auto explain log nested statements Management console API Terraform

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Auto explain log timing Management console API Terraform

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Auto explain log triggers Management console API Terraform

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Auto explain log verbose Management console API Terraform

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Auto explain sample rate Management console API Terraform

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Autovacuum analyze scale factor All interfaces

-The minimum value is 0.0; the maximum value is 1.0; the default value is 0.0001.
+The minimum value is 0.0, the maximum is 1.0, and the default is 0.0001.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Autovacuum max workers Management console API Terraform CLI

-The minimum value is 1; the maximum value is 32.
+This setting can range from 1 to 32.
 The default value depends on the selected host class and is equal to the number of vCPUs on a single host, with a minimum of 3.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Autovacuum naptime Management console API Terraform

-The minimum value is 1000; the maximum value is 86400000; the default value is 15000.
+The minimum value is 1000, the maximum is 86400000, and the default is 15000.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Autovacuum vacuum cost delay All interfaces

-• If the number of vCPUs for the selected host class is 10 or more, the value is set to 5.
+• If the number of vCPUs for the selected host class is 10 or more, the default value is set to 5.

 55 - 5 × <number_of_vCPUs_per_host>

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Autovacuum vacuum cost limit All interfaces